Trail begins at Middle Parish Community Centre.

 In the following decades, various items were added to the church.
 For example, gas in 1855, a new bell tower in 1858, a new high altar in 1865 and a new sacristy constructed in 1876.
 Plus in 1865 the roof had to be repaired due to the extensive damage delivered by a winter storm.

 In 1856, the Parish of St. Francis and SS.
-Peter and Paul’s Church were joined together as the latter church was been constructed.
+Peter and Paul’s Church were joined together.

 In the years 1837, 1878, 1892, 1893 and 1894, the Franciscans bought land from Cork Corporation which resulted in the Order acquiring quite a bit of area in front of the friary and on Grattan Street.
 Also in between the above years, the street in front of the friary was widened, the porch rebuilt, lamps and railings installed and more further improvements to the church and friary were carried out.